nigelrue/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 15.
-In Windows PowerShell
+In Windows PowerShell, you should notice that the ICMP traffic has resumed pinging.
+Press "Ctrl+C" to stop the pinging.
 </p>
 <br />